Tomoe: Symbolism and uses

 The mitsudomoe is closely associated with Shinto shrines, in particular those dedicated to Hachiman, the god of war and archery.
 Hachiman in Shinto cosmology and ritual, as for example at Hakozaki Shrine, is repeatedly connected with the number three.
 In Shintoist thinking, this number is taken to represent the three aspects of the four mitama or 'souls' (the other, the kushimitama being considered far rarer).

 It is also commonly displayed on banners and lanterns used in festivals and rituals related to Amaterasu-ōmikami, who in the Kojiki confronts her brother Susanoo when he usurps her terrain on earth by dressing as an archer, adorned with magatama beads and 'an awesome high arm-guard' (itu nö takatömö).
 (Note: 伊都之竹鞆.)

 A third element of its symbolic panorama concerns water, an association engendered by its swirling pattern.
 For this reason, it is said to be located on roofs and gables as a charm against fire.

 Since Hachiman was worshipped as the guardian of warriors, it was adopted as a common design element in Japanese family emblems (家紋, kamon) by various samurai clans such as the Nagao, Kobayakawa and Utsunomiya.
 Among aristocrats, the Saionji family used it as its family emblem.
 The Koyasan Shingon sect of Buddhism uses the mitsudomoe as a visual representation of the cycle of life.

 Tomoe also is a personal name, dating at least back to Tomoe Gozen (巴御前), a famous female warrior celebrated in The Tale of the Heike account of the Genpei War.
 In Kyoto's Jidai Matsuri festival, she appears in the Heian period section of the procession in samurai costume, and parades as a symbol of feminine gallantry.

 The tomoe has also been adopted as a corporate logo in Japan.

 The mitsudomoe is also the logo of the OBS Studio application since it released in 2012.

 Similar designs

 The two-fold tomoe is almost identical in its design elements to the Chinese symbol known as a taijitu, while the three-fold tomoe is similar to the Korean tricolored taegeuk which is originated in taijitsu.
-However, there is no clear evidence tomoe and taijitu is directly related.
+However, there is no clear evidence tomoe and taijitsu is directly related.
 Also note that the negative space in between the swirls of a fourfold tomoe forms a swastika-like shape, which is fairly prominent in many Indian religions such as Hinduism and Jainism and Buddhism.
 A similar design can also be found in the some forms of the Celtic spiral triskele as well as with the Basque lauburu and the Sicilian Trinacria.